undark-lab/swyft/docs/source/context.rst

 Where is the catch?
 -------------------

-SWYFT uses neural likelihood estimation.
+*swyft* uses neural likelihood estimation.
 The package is supposed to work out-of-the-box for simple low-dimensional data.
 However, tackling complex and/or high-dimensional data (think of high-resolution images or spectra, combination of multiple data sets) requires some basic skills in writing neural networks using pytorch.

 .. note::
-   SWYFT provides a simple gateway to spice up your analysis with the power of neural network-based inference.
+   *swyft* provides a simple gateway to spice up your analysis with the power of neural network-based inference.